cd1989/harbor-cleaner/README.md

 # Harbor Cleaner

 Clean images in Harbor by policies.

 ## Features

-- **Delete tags without side effects** As we known when we delete a tag from a repo in docker registry, the underneath manifest is deleted, so are other tags what share the same manifests.
+- **Delete tags without side effects** As we known when we delete a tag from a repo in docker registry, the underneath manifest is deleted, so are other tags what share the same manifest.
+In this tool, we protect tags from such situation.
 - **Delete by policies** Support delete tags by configurable policies
 - **Dry run before actual cleanup** To see what would be cleaned up before performing real cleanup.

 ## Policies

-### Tag Number Policy
+### Retain N Tags

-Tag number policy specifies how many tags to retain for each repo, and clean other old tags.
+This policy specifies how many tags to retain for each repo, and clean other old tags.

 ## How To Use